jcarloshg/template-nodejs-typescript/README.md

-# THIS IS A TEMPLETE for Project with TypeScript
+# This is a Templete Project with Nodejs and TypeScript